 Description of roles

-The role of the Chairman is to oversee Board meetings and field all concerns regarding the executive management of the Group and the performance of the Executive Directors.
+The role of the Chair is to oversee Board meetings and field all concerns regarding the executive management of the Group and the performance of the Executive Directors.

 The role of the Chief Executive Officer is to formulate, manage and deliver the Group's strategy and operations in conjunction with the rest of the senior management team.

-The division of responsibilities between the Chairman and the Chief Executive Officer is clearly defined.
-The Chairman's primary responsibility is ensuring the effectiveness of the Board and setting its agenda.
-The Chairman has no involvement in the day-to-day business of the Group.
+The division of responsibilities between the Chair and the Chief Executive Officer is clearly defined and set out here.
+The Chair's primary responsibility is ensuring the effectiveness of the Board and setting its agenda.
+The Chair has no involvement in the day-to-day business of the Group.
 The Chief Executive Officer has direct charge of the Group on a day-to-day basis and is accountable to the Board for the financial and operational performance of the Group.

 Non-Executive Appointment Terms